cstrawberry/predictive-universe/docs/paper/references.md

 *   Sloane, N. J. A. (1977).
 Error-correcting codes and invariant theory: New applications of a nineteenth-century technique. *The American Mathematical Monthly*, *84*(2), 82–107.
 *   Smart, J. M. (2012).
 The transcension hypothesis: Sufficiently advanced civilizations invariably leave our universe, and implications for METI and SETI. *Acta Astronautica*, *78*, 55–68.
 DOI: 10.1016/j.actaastro.2011.11.012
 *   Stone, M. H. (1932).
 On one-parameter unitary groups in Hilbert space. *Annals of Mathematics*, *33*(3), 643–648.
 DOI: 10.2307/1968538
+*   Streater, R. F., & Wightman, A. S. (1964). *PCT, Spin and Statistics, and All That*.
+W. A. Benjamin.
 *   Susskind, L. (1995).
 The world as a hologram. *Journal of Mathematical Physics*, *36*(11), 6377–6396.
 DOI: 10.1063/1.531249
 *   Sturm, K.-T. (2006).
 On the geometry of metric measure spaces.
 I and II. *Acta Mathematica*, *196*(1), 65–131 and 133–177.
 DOIs: 10.1007/s11511-006-0002-8 and 10.1007/s11511-006-0003-7
 *   ’t Hooft, G. (1976).
 Symmetry breaking through Bell–Jackiw anomalies. *Physical Review Letters*, *37*(1), 8–11.
 DOI: 10.1103/PhysRevLett.37.8